GK3077/Breast-Cancer-Wisconsin-Diagnosis-using-Logistic-Regression/README.md

 ### Files
 - `data.csv`: Contains the dataset.
 - `Breast Cancer Wisconsin Diagnosis using Logistic Regression.ipynb`: Main Python script implementing logistic regression and model evaluation.

+### Implementation Details
+- Data is preprocessed by removing unnecessary columns and normalizing features.
+- The logistic regression model is trained using gradient descent with forward and backward propagation.
+- Model performance is evaluated using train and test accuracy metrics.

 ### Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.